bgw/hyper-shift-select/README.md

 pressed.
 On OS X, that modifier is usually `alt`.
 On Linux, that modifier key is usually `shift`.

-Hyper 2.x depends on xterm 2.9.2.
-Version 3 of xterm fixes some issues around this behavior, but those fixes likely won't get backported.
+Hyper 2.x depends on xterm.js 2.9.2.
+Version 3 of xterm.js fixes some issues
+around this behavior, but those fixes likely won't get backported.

-So instead, this plugin monkey-patches xterm's `SelectionManager` and hooks into the terminals event handlers to:
+So instead, this plugin monkey-patches xterm.js's `SelectionManager` and hooks into the terminals event handlers to:

 - [Allow the shift key to be used as that modifier key on non-Mac operating systems.](https://github.com/Tyriar/xterm.js/commit/0e0ecc2d6a64)